- Luc Besson

 - Release Date

-A film dependent on the myth that we use only 10 percent of our brain, and further driven by the notion of unlocking 100 percent of the brain’s potential, Lucy, from writer-director Luc Besson, taps into the possibilities more than Limitless, another story about the same subject, but succeeds only in delivering an emotionless action-thriller that wants to be smarter than it is.
-In the 1990s, Besson made some great action yarns with The Professional and The Fifth Element, though in recent years he’s preferred to grandfather the next generation of action directors like Pierre Morel (Taken) and Olivier Megaton (Colombiana) by producing and often providing the scripts to profitable shoot-em-ups.
+A film dependent on the myth that we use only 10 percent of our brain, and further driven by the notion of unlocking 100 percent of the brain’s potential, Lucy, by writer-director Luc Besson, taps into the possibilities more than Limitless, another story about the same subject, but succeeds only in delivering an emotionless action-thriller that wants to be smarter than it is.
+In the 1990s, Besson made some great action yarns with The Professional and The Fifth Element, though in recent years, he’s preferred to grandfather the next generation of action directors like Pierre Morel (Taken) and Olivier Megaton (Colombiana) by producing and often providing the scripts to profitable shoot-em-ups.
 With Lucy, he returns to the director’s chair for the kind of story to which he’s most attributed.
-And rather than blow audiences away, he’s made a confounding picture that either explores his central idea too much or not enough; either way, it’s an unsatisfying disappointment.
+And rather than blowing audiences away, he’s made a confounding picture that either explores his central idea too much or not enough; either way, it’s an unsatisfying disappointment.

 Neither a convincing conflict nor well-developed characters inhabit Besson’s script, about an American tourist of average intelligence who, while in Taiwan, is kidnapped by a crime lord and forced to become a drug mule.
 Scarlett Johansson’s titular heroine finds herself under the gun of Jang (Choi Min-sik, from the original Oldboy), an imposing baddie who orders a pouch of an experimental drug called CPH4 sewn into her stomach, and into those of three other unwilling mules.
 After she’s transported into a shoddy cell, she receives a beating that unseals the pouch and sends the mystery drug coursing through her blood stream, electrifying her synapses in extraordinary shades of blue.
 As this goes on, Besson cross-cuts to a lecture by Samuel Norman (Morgan Freeman), an academic who speculates that things would get pretty out-there—telepathic control over matter, space, and time—should human beings ever gain control over 100 percent of their brain, which is exactly what happens to Lucy.
 The playful editing by Julien Rey also cross-cuts to nature scenes, such as a cheetah hunting a gazelle, to create a parallel between humans and animals, and demonstrate how far beyond basic primal human instincts Lucy will become.